Atharvk-512/Atharvk-512/README.md

 # 👋 Hi, I'm Atharv

-🎓 Recent Graduate from PICT (Pune Institute of Computer Technology) in Computer Engineering <br>
+🎓 2024 Graduate from PICT (Pune Institute of Computer Technology) in Computer Engineering <br>
-💻 Aspiring Software Developer <br>
+💻 Software Developer <br>
-🔭 Working on backend development in Java with Spring <br>
+🔭 Currently getting proficient in C# and .NET framework <br>
-🌱 Currently learning frontend development with React <br>
+🎯 Next target - frontend development with React <br>
 💻 Linux enthusiast (Arch installation is still pending btw 😅😂) <br>
 🤞 Hope I'll be able to make some good contributions and give back to the community <br>
 ⚡ I love watching sitcoms...
 Ted Lasso, Psych, The Office and Suits are some of my all time favourites